Pascal-So/peg-solitaire/report/section_intro.typ

 #figure(
   caption: [
     Overview of the state space.
-We compare four different sets:
+We compare the following sets:
     #shortline(rgb(247,113,137))Solvable, the set of positions that can reach the end,
     #shortline(rgb(80,177,49))Reachable, the positions that can be reached from the start,
     #shortline(rgb(54,173,164))the intersection of those two sets,
-    #shortline(rgb("#666"))the set of all possible positions, regardless of whether they can actually be reached during normal play.
+    #shortline(rgb("#666"))the set of all possible positions, regardless of whether they can actually be reached during normal play,
+    #shortline(rgb("#bbb"))the set of positions that are solvable according to de Bruijn's formula (explained in the next section).
   ],
   placement: bottom,
   scope: "parent",